Photo credit: Fabeha Monir/Oxfam

 Sabrina [pictured], is a garment worker in Dhaka, Bangladesh with the What She Makes campaign.
 Sabrina has been working in garments for over 12 years now and is the sole provider for three children who live in the village.

 She does shirt collar scissoring with a target of 2000 pieces in a day.
-With a wage of 9300 Bangladeshi Taka, shockingly, Sabina is left with nothing after sending money for the children and paying bills.
+With a wage of 9300 Bangladeshi Taka, shockingly, Sabrina is left with nothing after sending money for the children and paying bills.

-From Bangladesh to Burkino Faso
+From Bangladesh to Burkina Faso

 This helps make the cotton supply chain stronger.
 Farmers who use ethical and fair ways of working can produce steady amounts of cotton.
 This is good for suppliers and for local farming communities.